 The historic Perry-Mansfield Performing Arts School & Camp, founded in 1913 in Steamboat Springs, is recognized as the oldest continuously operated organization of its kind in the nation.
 In 1995, the historic significance of this site was officially noted when it was included on the National Register of Historic Places.
 Since the camp’s creation, a distinguished collection of actors and dancers have passed through its doors, including Dustin Hoffman and Jessica Biel.
 At the end of every summer, the aspiring actors who’ve taken part that season stage a camp-closing performance and invite the general public to attend.

-Relatively young as far as many of these theaters go, the Southern Colorado Rep stands up with the best of them after 10 years of quality live theater in Trinidad.
+Relatively young as far as many of these theaters go, the Southern Colorado Rep stands up with the best of them after more than a decade of quality live theater in Trinidad.
 Performances are held at the Massari Theatre for the Performing Arts and other venues in town.
 During the summer, the professional company, drawn from performers around the nation, showcases plays like "On Golden Pond" and "They're Playing Our Song."
 During the fall and winter, the Community Repertory Theatre produces original works, many of which tell of the area's storied pioneer past.

 Photo: Central City Opera House.